Damian Lillard: 2018–19 season: Western Conference Finals

 On March 7, he scored a season-high 51 points in a 129–121 overtime loss to the Oklahoma City Thunder.
 On March 15, he scored 24 points in a 122–110 win over the New Orleans Pelicans, becoming the second-leading scorer in franchise history, passing LaMarcus Aldridge (12,562) to sit behind only Drexler (18,040).
 With 31 points and 12 assists in a double-overtime victory over the Brooklyn Nets on March 25, Lillard recorded his 20th career game of at least 30 points and 10 assists, passing Drexler for the most such games in franchise history (19).
 On April 1, he was named Western Conference Player of the Week for the week ending March 31, marking the seventh weekly honor of his career and the first of the 2018–19 season.
 In April, he became the first Blazer to have 2,000 points and 500 assists in the same season, and the only Blazer besides Drexler to reach 2,000 points in two seasons with the team.
 He also passed his franchise record of 229 3-pointers set in the 2015–16 season and reached 1,500 for his career.
 Lillard placed 6th in the 2019 MVP race, receiving 69 of the 1,010 available points.

 On April 23, Lillard hit a 37-foot, game-winning 3-pointer at the buzzer and finished with a playoff career-high 50 points to help the Trail Blazers eliminate the Thunder from the playoffs in five games with a 118–115 victory.
 He had ten 3-pointers, breaking the franchise record.
 In Game 1 of the second round, Lillard scored 39 points in a 121–113 loss to the Denver Nuggets.
 In Game 6, he scored 32 points in a 119–108 win, helping the Trail Blazers tie the series against the Nuggets at 3–3.
 In the deciding Game 7, he scored 13 points on 3-of-17 shooting in a 100–96 win, advancing the Trail Blazers to the Western Conference Finals for the first time since 2000.
-In Game 2 of the conference finals, Lillard separated his ribs, but continued to play through the pain for the rest of the series—a series the Trail Blazers lost in a four-game sweep to the Warriors.
+In Game 2 of the conference finals, Lillard separated his ribs, but continued to play through the pain for the rest of the series—a series the Trail Blazers lost in a four-game sweep to the Kevin Durant-less Warriors.

+Following the season, Lillard signed a four-year, $196 million supermax contract extension with a player option in the final season.